-An individual who makes a report of Prohibited Conduct to the University or law enforcement, or participates as a witness in good faith, will not be subject to disciplinary action for their own personal consumption of alcohol or drugs taken/used at or near the time of the incident of Prohibited Conduct,
+An individual who makes a report of Prohibited Conduct to the University or law enforcement, or participates as a witness in good faith, will not be subject to disciplinary action for their own personal consumption of alcohol or drugs taken/used at or near the time of the incident of Prohibited Conduct, provided that any such violation was not an act that was reasonably likely to place the health or safety of any other person at risk.
+The University may, however, initiate an educational discussion or pursue other interventions/ assessments for substance abuse.
+Amnesty will not be extended for any violations of University policy other than alcohol/drug use.
+In addition, Amnesty does not preclude or prevent action by police or other legal authorities.
+In addition, the use of alcohol, drugs, and/or legally prescribed medication does not justify or excuse behavior that constitutes Prohibited Conduct under this Policy.

-Anonymous Reports; Complainant Requests No Action; and No Response
+Anonymous Reports: Complainant Requests No Action; and No Response